gerzhan/hapi-mongodb-models/README.md

 - `connection`: Mongoose connection object, if an array was provided for the configuration, it will be an array of connections in the same order
 - `ObjectID`: mongodb ObjectID constructor in case you need to use it
-- `ModelName`: Your registered models are exposed as `server.db.ModelName` and `request.db.ModelName`.
+- `modelName`: Your registered models are exposed as `server.db.className` and `request.db.className`.

 Options example:
 ```js